 On February 22, 2022, the Company entered into a consulting agreement with ACORN, a professional relations and consulting firm.
 ACORN will be engaged to create a full market awareness program, drive long-term investors to the Company and expand the Company's investor base.
-The Company will pay ACORN \$10,000 in cash and \$45,000 in shares of common stock during an initial six-month period, \$10,000 in cash and \$22,500 in shares of common stock during a second period of three months and \$10,000 in cash and \$22,500 in shares of common stock during a final period of three months.
-These compensation shares will be fully vested, earned, authorized and paid upon issuance.
+The Company will pay ACORN \$10,000 in cash and \$45,000 in shares of common stock during an initial six-month period, \$10,000 in cash and \$22,500 in shares of common stock during a second period of three months and \$10,000 in cash and \$22,500 in shares will be fully vested, earned, authorized and paid upon issuance.